Skip to content

 Option Type Description

-databaseUrl string Postgres connection string
+databaseUrl string Deprecated: Use poolConfig with a connection string instead.

 schema string Database schema name (default: stripe)